guzmanwolfrank/guzmanwolfrank/README.md

 My special interests within Cloud environments include storage and compute services in AWS.
 I also enjoy working on data analysis using Python, Excel and SQL based Databases.

-All algo market code is constantly updated privately, however I love to collab, send me an inquiry for algo strategies and I also share public access to AWS Cloud projects pertaining to work in the Architect Associate role.
+All algo market code is constantly updated privately, however I love to collab, send me an inquiry for algo strategies and I also share public access to AWS Cloud projects pertaining to work in the Cloud and Futures markets!

 Thank you!